axodotdev/cargo-dist/book/src/config.md

 Example: `installers = ["shell", "powershell"]`

 This is a list of installers you want to be made for your application(s).
-In principle this can be overriden on a per-package basis but that is not well tested.
+In principle this can be overridden on a per-package basis but that is not well tested.

 The currently supported values are:

 * "shell" (global installer, one per app): a shell script that detects the current platform and fetches and installs binaries from the release's "Artifact Download URL".
 Ideal for `curl | sh` installation.
 Currently this always tries to install in `~/.cargo/bin/`.

-* "powershell" (global installer, one per app): a powershall script that detects the current platform and fetches and installs binaries from the release's "Artifact Download URL".
+* "powershell" (global installer, one per app): a powershell script that detects the current platform and fetches and installs binaries from the release's "Artifact Download URL".
 Ideal for `irm | iex` installation (that's Windows' version of `curl | sh`).
 Currently this always tries to install in `~/.cargo/bin/`.

 See "repository" for some discussion on the "Artifact Download URL".